prxatt/SOEN/README.md

 ---

-## 🎯 About Praxis AI
+## 🎯 About Soen

-Praxis is a hyper-personalized web application designed for creators and entrepreneurs.
+Soen is a hyper-personalized web application designed for creators and entrepreneurs.
 It seamlessly integrates daily tasks, learning, and long-term goals with powerful AI insights from the Google Gemini API.
-Praxis is built to be your "second brain" and strategic partner, turning abstract knowledge into concrete action.
+Soen is built to be your "second brain" and strategic partner, turning abstract knowledge into concrete action.

 ### ✨ Core Features

 #### 🧠 Intelligent Partner (Powered by Google Gemini)
-- **Strategic Daily Briefing:** Get a personalized morning report synthesizing your goal progress, health data, recent learnings, and new opportunities in the Kiko Hub.
+- **Strategic Daily Briefing:** Get a personalized morning report synthesizing your goal progress, health data, recent learnings, and new opportunities in the Mira Hub.
 - **Dynamic Mind Mapping:** Visualize the connections between your goals, tasks, and notes with an AI-generated mind map.
 - **Actionable Insights:** Generate concrete project ideas and applications from your course notes and readings.
 - **Smart Notes:** Utilize AI to summarize, expand, find action items, and even generate proposal drafts directly within the note editor.
 - **Explore Hub:** Perform grounded web searches with Google Search and analyze images to get quick answers and inspiration.
-- **Kiko Chat:** A conversational AI assistant, "Kiko," that is aware of your goals and can help you brainstorm or retrieve information.
+- **Mira Chat:** A conversational AI assistant, "Mira," that is aware of your goals and can help you brainstorm or retrieve information.

 #### 🚀 Productivity & Workflow
 - **Widget-Based Dashboard:** A fully customizable and visually rich dashboard that aggregates your schedule, calendar, actions, weather, and key events in one glanceable view.